-Once a batch of accounts is generated, the accounts' data is automatically provisioned to the host mobile network (i.e., HSS and/or PCRF), if PortaBilling® is integrated with the mobile carrier's core.
+Once a batch of accounts is generated, the accounts' data is automatically provisioned to the host mobile network (i.e., HSS and/or PCRF), on the condition that PortaBilling® is integrated with the mobile carrier's core.

 Batch generation reduces administrators' manual work and also enables mobile operators to involve distributors in selling ready-to-use SIM cards to a large number of end users.